 Change Your Mind | 20 Years Programme

-For our 20th year, Intoart launch ‘Change Your Mind’ a programme of exhibitions and events taking place throughout 2020 in and around Peckham, South London.
+For our 20th year, Intoart launch ‘Change Your Mind’ a programme of exhibitions and events taking place in and around Peckham, South London.
 The programme will present The Room by Andre Williams, The Performance by Ntiense Eno Amooquaye, The Meal by Mawuena Kattah, The Exhibition at Copeland Gallery, The Design Collection and The Intoart Annual.

 The title of our 20th anniversary programme is inspired by the artwork ‘Change Your Mind’ by Andre Williams, whose striking text based works, including ‘It’s a Disaster’, ‘Hard Labour’, ‘Fun’ and ‘Glum’ challenge and entertain with unmatched efficiency and wit.